astroprofsmith/intromodern.github.io/_sources/intro.md

 **Acknowledgements:**

 I would like to thank colleagues A. Titus and J. Heafner for reading early drafts and giving feedback.
-Thanks to my students in the Fall 2023 semester for their careful reading: they spotted typos and let me know which sections were not as clear as they could be.
-Of course this book could not exit without the leadership and mentorship of Prof.  Rexford Adelberger, and I owe him a great debt.
+Thanks to my students in 2023 and 2024 for their careful reading: they spotted typos and let me know which sections were not as clear as they could be.
+Of course this book could not exist without the leadership and mentorship of Prof.
+Rexford Adelberger, and I owe him a great debt.
+Thank you to his family for their support in my taking on this project.
 Thank you most of all to Kembra Howdeshell, who put up with my disappearing into the computer to add just another section before dinner.